 - Physician density (20% of overall score): Data was taken from the Bureau of Labor Statistics May 2018 occupational estimates.

-- Average medical malpractice insurance premiums (10% of overall score): Data was taken from Capson Physicians Insurance.
+- Average medical malpractice insurance premiums (10% of overall score): Data was taken from Capson Physicians Insurance before its 2019 liquidation.

 Each category ranked all states No. 1 to No. 50.
 The overall ranking was taken from the average of these individual scores.